eisukeesaki/CLI-chat-SocketIO/docs/CLI_chat_app_SocketIO.md

                 listen to a port for connection requests receive messages
                 broadcast message to connected clients

+issues
+    features
+        client
+            connection
+                ✓connect to server
+                ✓programmatically disconnect from server
+            informational
+                list other clients
+                    ✓connected to same server
+                notification
+                    ✓connection
+                    ✓disconnection
+            conversation
+                chat message
+                    unicast
+                        to client specified by username
+                    broadcast
+                        ✓to clients connected to save server
+                    multicast

 features to add
     Broadcast a message to connected users when someone connects or disconnects.
     Add support for nicknames.